 I was visiting Glasgow for the evening’s Premiership clash between Partick Thistle and Celtic, but I had plenty of time to kill after arriving at Glasgow Airport.
 I’d already visited the homes of Renfrew and then St Anthony’s.

-From Cardonald Park it was just a ten minute walk through the mini industrial estate below the M8 motorway.
+From Cardonald Park, it was just a ten-minute walk through the mini industrial estate below the M8 motorway.
 A path at the end of Meiklewood Road took me through to Drumoyne Road, from where another path led to the back of New Tinto Park.

 The new ground was enclosed by a high wire fence on top of a bank.
 It had been built on the old land where I’d taken my photos of the original ground.
 It was easy to take photos through the fencing.
+I’d read of plenty of traditionalists who bemoaned the lack of character of New Tinto Park, and they had a point.

+However, the new place was sustainable, neat, tidy and built for community use with its new brick changing rooms and artificial pitch.
 There was spectator access on all four sides of the ground, with hard standing behind the pitch rail.
 The only real ‘furniture’ for supporters was a semi-permanent bank of open seating down the motorway side.

 The main entrance was on Craigton Road.
-It looked like the car park was used by other patrons on non match days.
-There was even a Benburb FC mini bus parked up.
+It looked like the car park was used by other patrons on non-match days.
+There was even a Benburb FC minibus parked up.
 It looked like the club had a bright future ahead.
+In contrast, I headed to take some photos at Ibrox; a club who were in a total mess at the time, but at least they had their traditional home!

 No comments: